Training in Research in Integrative Medicine (TRIM) Program

 The TRIM postdoctoral program is a two or three-year fellowship that prepares participants for an academic, research-oriented career.
 Postdoctoral fellows’ time is primarily devoted to conducting research, typically for a project that they have initiated themselves.

-The fellowship provides an annual stipend, health coverage, plus funds for tuition for related course work.
+The fellowship provides an annual stipend, health coverage, plus funds for tuition for related coursework.
 For general information about being a postdoctoral fellow at UCSF, please visit the UCSF Office for Postdoctoral Scholars website.

 Eligibility